ElVinto/ridesharing_pb_instances/README.md

 The repository contains a set of ridesharing instances for three ridesharing clusters in Norway, Texas, California.

 # Acknowledgment

-These Ridsharing problem instances have been buit from a datasets advertised trips that were provided by Carma Technology Limited (http://www.gocarma.com/)
+These Ridsharing problem instances have been built from a dataset of advertised trips that were provided by Carma Technology Limited (http://www.gocarma.com/)

 # Ridesharing Problem Instance Description